Updated 3 weeks ago

 Floating solar panels, also known as floating photovoltaic panels (FPV), use mounting that is designed specifically to rest on calm, stagnant bodies of water.
 Unlike traditional solar panel installations, FPV installations can be placed right on lakes or water reservoirs instead of affixed to roofs or ground mounts.

 Floating panels are not yet fully utilized in the United States, there are only a few of them in operation.
-Globally, they are embraced at a larger scale and offer opportunities for solar energy generation in unique places.
+Globally, they are embraced as large-scale solar projects and offer opportunities for solar energy generation in unique places.

 Within this article, we will discuss what makes floating solar panels different from traditional panels, where you can find examples around the world, and their pros and cons.